SwathiR03/FactoidQA-Electra/README.md

 # FactoidQA-Electra
 Factoid Question Answering using an ensemble of ELECTRA models.
-Factoid Question Answers give a short, precise answer to a given question.
-This project follows the "Extractive" model of question answering where the model doesn't generate it's own answer but makes use of the context provided by the user to answer questions.
+Factoid Question Answering is a form of Question-Answering that gives a short, precise answer to a given question.
+This project follows the "Extractive" model of question answering where the model doesn't generate its own answer but makes use of the context provided by the user to answer questions.

 # How to run?
 * Open Google Colab.